Simgesarilmaz/comptia-security-plus-sy0-701/Domain-1-General-Security-Concepts/social-engineering.md

 ## Piggybacking

-An attacker gains physical access with the permission of an authorized person.
+An attacker gains access with the permission of an authorized user.

 Example: